What to Know About Traveling to Hawaii Right Now

 Hawaii has long struggled with overtourism, and the recent onslaught of visitors during the pandemic has residents and officials seriously concerned.
-Some islands have put restrictions in place to tamper the wave: Oahu is developing a tourism management plan that might cap the number of people allowed to enter, while Maui imposed a new 3% hotel tax.
+Some islands have put restrictions in place to tamper the wave: Oahu is developing a tourism management plan that will cap the number of people allowed to enter, while Maui imposed a new 3% hotel tax.
 And now that restrictions are lifting, what second tourist surge will the islands see?
 Will “America’s tropical paradise” have to deal with more than its 2019 record of 10 million visitors?

-If you’re still dead set on traveling to Hawaii, stay informed and be extra respectful.
-Kylie Shmida, Director of Experience at the Surfjack Hotel & Swim Club, said it best when we asked her for input on traveling during the pandemic.
-“Keeping the harmony that is part of Hawaii’s charm is important to us,” she said.
+Maybe.
+If you’re dead set on joining the masses and traveling to Hawaii, stay informed and be extra respectful.
+Kylie Shmida, Director of Experience at the Surfjack Hotel & Swim Club, said it best when we asked her for input on traveling during the pandemic: “Keeping the harmony that is part of Hawaii’s charm is important to us,” she said.
 “We greatly appreciate travelers who are respectful of current guidelines and have made it a priority to stay up to date on the island’s current regulations.”